My name is Melissa Wei-Tsing Inouye.

 My name is David Howlett.

 My research consistently engages various forms of religious mobility: e.g., pilgrimage journeys, changing understandings of sacred places, transnational connections between groups, and religious conversion.
-Trained initially as a historian of religions in North America, I have increasingly brought the latter field into dialogue with globalization studies.
+Trained initially as a historian of religions in North America (PhD, The University of Iowa), I have increasingly brought the latter field into dialogue with globalization studies.
+Since 2014, I have conducted ethnographic research on the RLDS/Community of Christ in Asia, with a focus on the highlands of eastern India and the rural Philippines.

 Aloha!
 Chiung Hwang Chen here.